Esri/esri-loader/README.md

  - [angular2-esri4-components](https://github.com/kgs916/angular2-esri4-components) - A set of Angular 2 components to work with ArcGIS API for JavaScript v4.x

 ### React
- - [esri-react-router-example](https://github.com/tomwayson/esri-react-router-example) - An example reaact-router application that uses this library to lazy load the ArcGIS API
+ - [esri-react-router-example](https://github.com/tomwayson/esri-react-router-example) - An example reaact-router application that uses this library to preload the ArcGIS API
  - [create-react-app-esri-loader](https://github.com/davetimmins/create-react-app-esri-loader/) - An example create-react-app application that uses this library to load the ArcGIS API

 ### Vue